-

 Last Updated:

-- The use of fire—that is any open flame—constitutes a particularly hazardous situation on any film set.
-Extreme care must be taken to avoid endangering yourself and/or your cast and crew when candles, fireplaces, campfires, cigarette lighters and the like are used.
+The use of fire—that is any open flame—constitutes a particularly hazardous situation on any film set.
+Extreme care must be taken to avoid endangering yourself and your cast and crew when candles, fireplaces, campfires, cigarette lighters, and the like are used.

-- If you are shooting on a local location (LA County or City), the Film Permit Office may require the presence of a professional Fire Safety Officer (in fact, probably will) if an open flame is used.
-If you are filming in a “High Fire Hazard” area you will not be allowed to use an open flame.
+If you are shooting in a local location (LA County or City), the Film Permit Office may require the presence of a professional Fire Safety Officer (in fact, probably will) if an open flame is used.
+If you are filming in a “High Fire Hazard” area, you will not be allowed to use an open flame.

 - All gas lines in connection with the use of open flames must be approved in accordance with applicable building and fire codes.
 When using liquefied petroleum gas (LPG), hoses and fittings must be of a type approved for LPG service.

-- Notify all cast and crew, including stunt performers, reasonably in advance of their involvement with open flames.
+- Notify all cast and crew, including stunt performers, reasonably in advance before their involvement with open flames.

-- When fire is used, fire extinguishment equipment must be in close proximity and properly trained personnel should stand by.
+- When fire is used, fire extinguishment equipment must be nearby, and properly trained personnel should stand by.

-- Whether in a studio or on location, contact appropriate fire authorities prior to the use of open flames.
+- Whether in a studio or on location, contact appropriate fire authorities before the use of open flames.

 - Test the extinguishers before igniting any open flame to ensure that they are in working condition.